codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

 .. php:function:: excerpt($text, $phrase = false, $radius = 100, $ellipsis = '...')

 	:param	string	$text: Text to extract an excerpt
-	:param	string	$phrase: Phrase or word to extract the text arround
+	:param	string	$phrase: Phrase or word to extract the text around
 	:param	int		$radius: Number of characters before and after $phrase
 	:param	string	$ellipsis: What to use as the ellipsis character
 	:returns:	Excerpt.
 	:rtype:		string

-	This function will extract $radius number of characters before and after the central $phrase with an elipsis before and after.
+	This function will extract $radius number of characters before and after the central $phrase with an ellipsis before and after.

-	The first paramenter is the text to extract an excerpt from, the second is the central word or phrase to count before and after.
+	The first parameter is the text to extract an excerpt from, the second is the central word or phrase to count before and after.
 The third parameter is the number of characters to count before and after the central phrase.
-If no phrase passed, the excerpt will include the first $radius characters with the elipsis at the end.
+If no phrase passed, the excerpt will include the first $radius characters with the ellipsis at the end.

 	Example::